TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 ::::::{prf:remark}

-This basis was already defined in {numref}`Sec:LinTrafo`, along with the standard matrix of a linear transformation.
+This basis was already defined in {numref}`Sec:LinTrafo`, Equation {eq}`Eq:LinTrafo:StandardBasis`, along with the standard matrix of a linear transformation.

 ::::::